Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression

 \section{IMDP Abstraction}

 To solve Problem~\ref{prob:main}, we begin by constructing a finite abstraction of Process~\eqref{eq:system} in the form of an \imdp that captures the state evolution of the system under known actions.
-This involves partitioning the set $\FullSet$ into discrete regions and determining the transition probability intervals between each pair of discrete regions under each action to account for the uncertainty induced by the learning and discretization processes.
-Although the \imdp does not capture the partial observability of Process~\eqref{eq:system}, as we show in Section~\ref{sec:verification}, it is sufficient for solving Problem~\ref{prob:main}.
+This involves partitioning the set $\FullSet$ into discrete regions and determining the transition probability intervals between each pair of discrete regions under each action to account for the uncertainty due to the learning and discretization processes.